cheerful/freckle-apidocs/content/v2/authentication.md

 * TOC
 {:toc}

-The Freckle API provides multiple different ways to handle authentication in your application, each one suited for a particular type of application.
+The Noko API provides multiple different ways to handle authentication in your application, each one suited for a particular type of application.
 It's important to pick the right authentication method for your application, so we've created the guide below to help you choose the right one:

 <p class="note">
 The examples below use <a href="http://radek.io/2015/10/20/httpie/">httpie</a>; which returns a pretty-printed and syntax highlighted response, and works on OS X, Linux, and Windows.
 You should try it out, we really like it!